netsoc/cli/README.md

 3. Run `path/to/download/cli-<platform>` to access the CLI!
   (On Windows you might need `.\Downloads\cli-windows-4.0-amd64.exe`)

+If you're on Arch Linux, there's an [AUR package](https://aur.archlinux.org/packages/netsoc/).

 ## Docs

 See [`docs/`](docs/) for the command manual.